Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

 CVS Administration
 ------------------

-Through the Web interface, SYS\_PRODUCT\_NAME allows you to configure the following settings:
+Through the Web interface, |SYSPRODUCTNAME| allows you to configure the following settings:

 -  **CVS Tracking**: Being a version control system CVS is, of course,